Rock Paper Scissors Relay or Roshambo Relay

 - Each line of players starts at the ends of the “U”.

-- Make sure everyone know where to go when they win and when they don’t in Ro Sham Bo.
+- Make sure everyone know where to go when they win and when they don’t.

 Set out a semi circle (U shaped) path using cones or other markers.
 You can also use half of a basketball court.